Richard Lyons, 1st Earl Lyons: Earldom, death, and burial

-Lord Lyons died before he had formally received the title of Earl Lyons: however, because the notice of his investiture with the title of Earl had appeared in the London Gazette, he is usually, nevertheless, termed 1st Earl Lyons, as in the Oxford Dictionary of National Biography, the Dictionary of National Biography, and the American Civil War, Round Table UK Profile.
+Lord Lyons died before he had formally received the title of Earl Lyons: however, because the notice of his investiture with the title of Earl had appeared in the London Gazette, he is usually termed 1st Earl Lyons, as in the Oxford Dictionary of National Biography, the Dictionary of National Biography, and the American Civil War, Round Table Profile.

 Lyons did not marry and he died without issue.
-As a consequence of the fact that his only brother had predeceased him, also without issue, during 1855, all of Richard Lyons's titles became extinct when he died.
-Lyons left to the Dukes of Norfolk, and to Arundel Castle, the possessions and the decorations of his father, Edmund, 1st Baron Lyons.
+As a consequence of the fact that his only brother had predeceased him, also without issue, during 1855, all of his titles became extinct when he died.
 Richard Lyons's funeral occurred on 10 December 1887 at the Fitzalan Chapel at Arundel Castle.
 Queen Victoria, the Prince of Wales, Gustave de Rothschild, Alphonse James de Rothschild, and Edmond James de Rothschild sent floral tributes.

-Lyons is buried under the Chapel, which is the burial ground of the Catholic Dukes of Norfolk.
+Lyons is buried under the Fitzalan Chapel, which is the burial ground of the Catholic Dukes of Norfolk.
 Lyons's sister, who was the Duchess of Norfolk, and her husband, the 14th Duke of Norfolk, and his father, Edmund, 1st Baron Lyons, are also buried there.
+Lyons left to his brother-in-law The Duke of Norfolk, and to Arundel Castle, the possessions and the decorations of his father, Edmund, 1st Baron Lyons.